-There shall be a review process to ensure compliance with the many and varied laws, Rrules and Rregulations that are included with the administration of federal grants.
+There shall be a review process to ensure compliance with the many and varied laws, rules and regulations that are included with the administration of federal grants.

-Official Receipts

-a.
-Consecutively Numbered Receipt Book
+- 7. Official Receipts - a.
+Consecutively Numbered Receipt Book b.
+Mail Listing of All Negotiable Items